 What Is Welding and What Are the Types?

-The first thing to understand in this welding guide, is the definition and process of welding.
+The first thing to understand in this welding guide is the definition and process of welding.
 Welding is a type of fabrication of metals and thermoplastics where heat is used to meld two or more parts together permanently.
 These parts are completely fused when the components have been cooled down.
-During the welding process, the base metal is melted, and a pool of molten material is created with the help of a filler material.
+During the welding process, the base metal is melted, and a pool of molten material is created with the help of filler material.

 The metals joined together are called parent material or base metal, and the material used to form the joint is called a consumable or a filler.
 The filler chosen can be the same material or similar to the parent material.
 Many different energy sources are used, including gas flames, electric arc, laser, friction, electron beams, and even ultrasound.
 Welding parent material together can be done through various joint configurations.
-These are butt joint, T-joint, edge joint, corner joint, cruciform joint, and lap joint.
+These are the butt joint, T-joint, edge joint, corner joint, cruciform joint, and lap joint.

 Welding is done through various processes, including arc, friction, laser, electron beam, and resistance.
 However, arc welding has become one of the most preferred methods in today’s times.
 We will discuss it in detail in this welding guide.
 Arc welding uses an electric arc to produce the heat that melts and joins the two-parent material.
 An AC or DC power supply is used to create heat that melts the metal.
 The different types of arc welding are:

 - Shield Metal Arc Welding: Shield metal arc welding or manual metal arc welding, or stick welding is one of the most used processes.
-In this process, an arc is fixed between the flux coated electrode and the base material.
+In this process, an arc is fixed between the flux-coated electrode and the base material.
 Both of the pieces melt with the heat, and a weld pool of metal is created.
 The flux coating on the electrode also softens and forms slag plus gas that acts as a protective barrier for the weld pool against the atmosphere.
 Using shield metal arc welding, one can fuse ferrous metals such as aluminum and steel as well as nonferrous ones.

 - Gas Tungsten Arc Welding: The gas tungsten arc welding uses a non-consumable electrode that is used to create a weld between the two base materials.
 This technique uses a tungsten electrode to make the arc, and once the base material is fused, the inert shielding gas is produced to protect the molten pool from the atmosphere.